LucaFranceschini/wrapper-roo/README.md

 # wrapper-roo
-A general JavaScript **function wrapper** that allows to execute code before and after the function, while still being as **transparent** as possible to the rest of the code.
-This last bit is what makes this wrapper different from existing ones.
+**Wrap** any function with custom hooks, executing code before and after the function, controlling arguments, result and so on, while still being as **transparent** as possible to the rest of the code.
-Available as npm module.

 ![Ripper Roo](ripper-roo.png)